Client: Geoscientists Canada

 The Internationally-Trained Geoscientists (ITG) project is a multi-phased initiative involving three main goals: 1) Mutual Recognition Agreements with compatible regulatory systems outside Canada, 2) harmonization of policies and assessments across Canada, and 3) adoption of a competency-based assessment approach for foreign credential recognition.

-Kim Walker Community and Environment was contracted to research, document and assess promising practices of other professions as well as international geoscientist organizations.
+Kim was contracted to research, document and assess promising practices of other professions as well as international geoscientist organizations.
 Wendy Martin and Loredana Apolloni were subcontracted for research and language interpretation services.

 Information was gathered on registration processes, governance practices, international credential assessment policies, and competency-based assessment tools and practices.
 Kim then conducted additional research to support the development of two international mutual recognition agreements.
 Research results were presented to the member associations and fully documented with twelve recommendations.